 Vendor; Another way to bring in more income to cover expenses is by having vendors.
 They pay by the table.
 Make sure they are in a location where there is high traffic and visibility.
 Vendors are in contact with dancers and festivals in many cities.
 They are good contacts and generally nice people to know.
 If they are hidden away in a room that nobody goes to they won't be able to afford to support your events in the future.

-Exerpt from the Orientalia Festival, which ran for 14 years in Miami Beach, plus Buenos Aires, Hong Kong, and most recently, Zanzibar.
+Exerpt from the Orientalia Festival, which ran for 14 years in Miami Beach, plus Buenos Aires, Hong Kong, Zanzibar, and most recently, just outside of seattle

 I have a few pointers on sponsoring me, or any other dancer for a workshop;

 1. Contact me directly via e mail firstname.lastname@example.org.
-Not on Facebook.
+Not on Facebook, as there are places I go in the world that don't have FB.

 2. I will send you a contract.
 The general rule is that if you are having a festival or event, you must pay all travel and accomodation expenses, plus the hourly fee and performance fee outlined on the contract.
 If I choose to travel to your town for my own reasons and contact you about setting up classes, we can work out a special arrangement.